Pauloparakleto/download_games/README.md

 The application has in its database just the link to the cloud service, but it is hidden inside a private method.

 There is not bootstrap styles here, The programmer did it by his own in order to exercise.

+Second Objective: Implementing a search method to allow retrogamers looking for their favorite game by inserting a substring or a complete one inside the search box on header.
+DONE!